onecommons/unfurl/docs/toscaref/spec-data-types.rst

 Data Types
 ==========

-``data_types`` are useful for grouping together and re-using a common set of properties, along with their types and default values.
+The ``data_types`` section allows you to define custom datatypes that you can use as the value for properties, attributes, and parameters (inputs and outputs).

 Declaration